os-js/os-js.org/src/manual/auth/modules/index.md

 **NOTE:** Also, on some systems you might have to run OS.js server as an administrator (`sudo`) depending on the PAM setup.

 **NOTE:** This module has no support for user management at the moment.
-You'll have to use the system tools.*
+You'll have to use the system tools.

+**NOTE:** Remember to restart the server to reload configuration changes.